reasonml/reason/README.md

 Get Started Now
 ---------------
-Checkout the [docs](http://facebook.github.io/reason) which guide you through the basic syntax and toolchain features.
+Check out the [docs](http://facebook.github.io/reason) which guide you through the basic syntax and toolchain features.

 Contribute back to that documentation in the [documentation branch](https://github.com/facebook/reason/tree/gh-pages).